sguthrie/predicting-depression/README.md

 Project to downloading the resting-state fMRI data and behavioral data from MPI-Leipzig Mind-Brain-Body dataset, preprocess the MRI data through NiPype, building regressors on the MRI and behavioral data to predict depressive behaviors, and predicting depressive behaviors from resting-state fMRI data: either by separating the MPI-Leipzig data into test-training groups or by accessing the Brain Genomics Superstruct project, which has the NEO behavioral data for its subjects.

+Ultimately, we hope this project will be used for even more: specifically, expanding to different types of neuroimaging data (sMRI and DTI).

 ## Theoretical Motivation

 20% of all people are expected to fulfill the criteria for major depressive disorder (MDD) at some point in their lifetime, and MDD is the second leading contributor to chronic disease burden, yet 50% of patients do not respond or remiss to their first treatment (Benazzi 2006, Gartlehner *et al* 2012, Otte *et al* 2016).